Check Out How One Major Tire Manufacturer used the Twergo® Heavy Duty Caster

 First and foremost, Twergo® wheels were attached to 57 Series caster rigs.
 They used multiple wheels in a single design to provide more load-bearing capabilities, and because they are ergonomic wheels, they reduce friction and make initial push force much lower.
 Then, with a coating of ErgoTread polyurethane, a specially designed plastic, this returned energy to the wheels and essentially forced debris out of the way.
 On top of this, we set the rigs up with brushes that would clean the wheels as they rolled, all without adding to the friction.

 Once the specially-designed wheels were implemented and tested in a quality-control environment, the force required to push and keep the tread trucks moving was reduced from 40% to 60%, greatly reducing the odds of injury.
 The initial push force started out at a whopping 100lbs, and in most cases, this was reduced to a mere 40lbs, which is much safer for a single operator, even when that operator moves carts multiple times each day.
 The wheels themselves created less friction and enjoyed greater longevity thanks to the polyurethane coating and built-in brushes designed to keep them clean.

-As you can see, Caster Concepts can create custom solutions for any industry, despite the problems it faces.
-This major tire manufacturer enjoys reduced injury risk and longer-lasting caster wheels thanks to the innovation and ingenuity of both Caster Concepts and the manufacturer’s own engineering team.
+As you can see, our skillful team can create custom solutions for any industry, despite the problems it faces.
+This major tire manufacturer enjoys reduced injury risk and longer-lasting caster wheels thanks to the innovation and ingenuity of both the Caster Concepts team and the manufacturer’s own engineering team.
 Any obstacle can be overcome with ease, and it is always possible to improve safety and reduce injury at the same time,